Special educational needs and disability (SEND)

 All children are assessed on a regular basis during each academic year.
 Each SEND pupil has a one page profile, where the views of the pupil are taken into account and shared with the relevant staff.
 All pupils with an EHCP are involved in their visual annual review.

 Before your child joins our school at the beginning of the year, in Nursery or Reception, our staff will arrange to make a ‘home visit’ to talk to you and introduce themselves to your child.
 This is a wonderful opportunity for relationships to begin and for us to discuss all relevant information.
+Following a child joining us in the Early Years, they will be assessed, as part of their baselines, and this information will support us with our Early Identification processes.

 There is a transition day for all Year 6’s during Summer Term 2 and details are shared with the relevant Secondary schools for the pupil voice.
 Additional visits may be set up where the Secondary or us feel it is appropriate.